Adin222/HCI-GadgetGuru-College-Project/README.md

 # HCI-GadgetGuru-College-Project

-Certainly!
-Here are some suggestions to make your description cleaner and more concise:

 I developed a web application for my Human-Computer Interaction (HCI) college course, utilizing React.js for the front-end and Firebase for the back-end.
 The app includes the following features:

 1) User Authentication: